YanShkl/Breakout-game/README.md

 The Breakout is copy of 80s Legendary game.
 It's python build project which allows you to play the game using arrow buttons.

-The Game  was written using Turtle libraries.
+The Game  was written using Turtle and random libraries.

 # Game Recording: